AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 ### Disable DoH encryption on AdGuard Home

-When you use TLS on your reverse proxy server, there's no need to use TLS on AdGuard Home.
+When you use TLS on your reverse proxy server, there’s no need to use TLS on AdGuard Home.
 Set `allow_unencrypted_doh: true` in `AdGuardHome.yaml` to allow AdGuard Home respond to DoH requests without TLS encryption.

 ### Real IP addresses of clients

-**Since v0.107.0,** you can set the parameter `trusted_proxies` to the IP address(es) of your HTTP proxy to make AdGuard Home take the headers containing the real client IP address into account.
+You can set the parameter `trusted_proxies` to the IP address(es) of your HTTP proxy to make AdGuard Home take the headers containing the real client IP address into account.
 See the [configuration][conf] and [encryption][encr] pages for more information.

 [encr]: https://github.com/AdguardTeam/AdGuardHome/wiki/Encryption#reverse-proxy
 [conf]: https://github.com/AdguardTeam/AdGuardHome/wiki/Configuration